 Drivers fees collection is one of the features Onde clients love the most.
 No wonder, after all, this automation is equally handy for both mobility startups and traditional taxi companies eager to streamline their operations.

 You already know that fees calculation and collection is fully automated in the Onde system.
 Once you’ve set up a driver work plan, the billing system will do all the boring stuff.

-In the Company panel, all the driver management operations happen in the Company management tab.
+In My hub, all the driver management operations happen in the Company management tab.
 Have a look at the screenshot below.

 In the Driver plans tab, you can set rules for driver working plans:

 You can create as many driver plans as it is handy for you.
 Driver plans are there to automate driver fees — once all the rules are set, the system calculates commissions automatically.

 You can subscribe drivers to various driver plans.
 This ultimately makes managing driver fees easier and quicker.
 Let’s see how a driver plan as pictured above would work.

 Say, you create a plan where a driver pays a fee of 50$ every month, which allows them to take 50 orders.
 Any order after the first 50 will be charged as followed:

 With this very plan, your company would also charge drivers with a 1% transaction fee no matter what payment method a passenger would choose.
 In this case, transaction fees will as well apply to the “free” orders (the first 50 orders included in the $50 monthly charge) as well.

 All the plan parameters are optional — leave any of them out.
 Twist the fees to maximize the profit from every ride and see what working plans are the most attractive for the drivers.